Website Manager

 My child seems to like soccer but is physically challenged.
 Can they play in the league?

 Yes.
-AYSO nationally (and ourselves locally) have a VIP (Very Important Person) program for individuals challenged physically or mentally.
+AYSO nationally (and ourselves locally) have an EPIC (Everyone Plays In our Community) program for individuals challenged physically or mentally.
 The program is designed to help players who would not be able to successfully participate on a mainstream team.
-VIP players are assigned “buddies” from mainstream teams who would provide prompts and guidance on the field.
+EPIC players are assigned “buddies” from mainstream teams who would provide prompts and guidance on the field.
 For more information contact [email protected].

 Safety